Shie1ded/seng438_a1_g8/A5/seng438-a5-team_8.md

 ## 3 Plots for MTTFmin, Twice and Half of it for your Test Data

 We used "time between failures" data from DATA1.DAT for this section and for each chart we made "per Number of input events" to be 1000.
+Additionally, we only used the first 7 failure observed in the data file as additional data added to the RDC excel did not reflect in "R Demo Chart."

 ### MTTFMin
 ![ ALT](https://github.com/Shie1ded/seng438_g8/blob/main/A5/PlottedGraphs/MTTFMin.jpg)